Improving Conditional VAE with Non-Volume Preserving transformations: Experiments and Results

 We compare the negative log likelihood (NLL) and the Fréchet Inception Distance (FID) \cite{FID}, \cite{FID-github-repo} score for all three settings.
 Table \ref{tab:NLL-FID metrics} shows the comparative metrics for all three scenarios.
 The NLL is calculated on the test set during the training.
 There are two FID scores, both of which are calculated post training.
 FID (Recon) or reconstructed is calculated between the reconstructed images test set images and the original test set.
 FID (Sampled) is calculated between the sampled images from random latent spaces with the attributes from the test set and the original test set images.
 We observe that CVAEs with approximated conditionals outperform all the other CVAEs in the settings.

 Some of the reconstructions from the test set are shown in Fig \ref{fig: testset-recon}.
 The problem of blurry image generation in the case of Gaussian CVAEs is pertinent in the results.
 Whereas optimal sigma CVAEs capture the variance in the images very well.
-The quality of reconstructions from non-NF and NF CVAEs are almost indistinguishable, however later in inference stage we will observe that NF-CVAEs outrun non-NF model visually.
+The quality of reconstructions from non-NVP and NVP CVAEs are almost indistinguishable, however later in inference stage we will observe that NVP-CVAEs outrun non-NVP model visually.